-This week, HP unveiled an innovative program to the public called "xRServices", which aims to help the owners of the industrial printers produced by the brand.
+This week, HP presented to the public an innovative program called “xRServices“, which aims to help owners of industrial printers produced by the brand.

 Those who join the xRServices program will have the opportunity to receive a viewer HoloLens 2, through which to manage printer technical problems and obtain remote support from HP assistants.

-The company's goal is to make customer service even faster and easier.
-With the help of the viewers, all owners of industrial printers will be able to independently manage repairs and problems of various kinds, living an immersive and completely innovative experience.
+The company's goal is to make customer service even quicker and simpler.
+With the help of the viewers, all owners of industrial printers will be able to independently manage repairs and problems of various types, enjoying an immersive and completely innovative experience.

 Customers can use Microsoft's HoloLens 2 headset to receive guided instructions in real time, solving problems without the need for a specialist.